 Multilevel Formats

-Under normal circumstances, you get an error message if any of your formats ranges overlap.
-However, you can create a format with overlapping ranges if you use the multilabel option on the VALUE statement.
+Under normal circumstances, you get an error message if any format ranges overlap.
+However, if you use the multilabel option on the VALUE statement, you can create a format with overlapping ranges.

-Certain multilabel enabled procedures can then use the multilabel format to produce tables showing all of the format ranges.
+Certain multilabel-enabled procedures can then use the multilabel format to produce tables showing all format ranges.

 proc format;